-Each Warrant offered hereby has an assumed initial exercise price equal to \$2.38 per Offered Share, which is the last reported sale price of our common shares on Nasdaq on January 10, 2024.
+Each Warrant offered hereby has an initial exercise price equal to \$1.71 per Offered Share.
 The Warrants will be exercisable immediately upon issuance and will expire five years from the date of issuance.
 We may at any time during the term of each Warrant reduce the then current exercise price to any amount and for any period of time deemed appropriate by our board of directors.
 The exercise price and number of Offered Shares issuable upon exercise is subject to appropriate adjustment in the event of stock splits and combinations affecting our Offered Shares.
-The Warrants will be issued separately from the Offered Shares, or the Pre-Funded Warrants, as the case may be.
+The Warrants will be issued separately from the Offered Shares.